Will Stevens: Le Mans 24 Hours (2017)

-In May 2017 it was confirmed that Stevens would co-drive the JMW Ferrari 488 GTE-Am alongside two Le Mans 'rookies', nineteen-year-old Dries Vanthoor of Belgium and British driver Rob Smith.
+In May 2017, it was confirmed that Stevens would co-drive the JMW Ferrari 488 GTE-Am alongside two Le Mans 'rookies', nineteen-year-old Dries Vanthoor of Belgium and British driver Rob Smith.
 The team's Ferrari 488 was fresh out of the box, making its race debut, and was quickly on the pace; third-quickest in first free-practice.
-The team focused on fulfilling driver qualification requirements in First Qualifying (8th in GTE-Am, 3:56.890), but pushed on in Second Qualifying, with Dries Vanthoor the first to better the old class lap record (3:54.543).
-Will Stevens then sliced half a second off this by posting a 3:53.981 to lay claim to provisional class pole.
-In third and final qualifying the team completed race-preparation of the all-new car, and a succession of yellow flags prevented personal improvements for the JMW drivers.
-The car lined up 6th in GTE-Am for the race.
+The team focused on fulfilling driver qualification requirements in First Qualifying (eighth in GTE-Am, 3:56.890), but pushed on in Second Qualifying, with Dries Vanthoor the first to better the old class lap record (3:54.543).
+Stevens then sliced half a second off this by posting a 3:53.981 to lay claim to provisional class pole.
+In third and final qualifying, the team completed race-preparation of the all-new car, and a succession of yellow flags prevented personal improvements for the JMW drivers.
+The car lined up sixth in GTE-Am for the race.
 Stevens drove the first stint, moving through to fourth in class.
 His co-drivers continued the advance, the team capturing third at 5:40 pm, and then second three hours into the race.
-Shortly after 10 pm, the #84 JMW Ferrari took the GTE-Am lead, and from there steadily built up an advantage that extended to over two laps at the finish.
+Shortly after 10 pm, the No. 84 JMW Ferrari took the GTE-Am lead, and from there steadily built up an advantage that extended to over two laps at the finish.
 The car completed 333 laps and crossed the line 27th overall.
 Stevens set the fastest lap for the JMW Ferrari of 3:54.461.

 ELMS and Blancpain (2017)

 Stevens at the 2023 6 Hours of Spa-Francorchamps, the debut of Jota's Porsche 963.

-Stevens also in 2017 finished 2nd in the Blancpain GT Series Sprint Cup which included his first GT3 win at Zolder with team-mate Markus Winkelhock.
-Unfortunately he had a rather disappointing season in the Blancpain GT Series Endurance Cup where his car retired in every race he competed in and he wasn't involved in the 24 hours of Spa the blue riband event of the Blancpain GT Series.After their victory at the 24 hours of Le Mans JMW Motorsport invited Stevens to race in the last 2 races of the European Le Man Series in an attempt to come 1st in the GTE Series Team standings.
-This attempt was successful as Stevens helped the team come 2nd at Spa-Francorchamps and Algarve which elevated the team to 1st in the GTE standings.
+Stevens also in 2017 finished second in the Blancpain GT Series Sprint Cup which included his first GT3 win at Zolder with team-mate Markus Winkelhock.
+Unfortunately he had a rather disappointing season in the Blancpain GT Series Endurance Cup where his car retired in every race he competed in and he wasn't involved in the 24 hours of Spa the blue riband event of the Blancpain GT Series.After their victory at the 24 hours of Le Mans, JMW Motorsport invited Stevens to race in the last two races of the European Le Man Series in an attempt to come first in the GTE Series Team standings.
+This attempt was successful, as Stevens helped the team come second at Spa-Francorchamps and Algarve which elevated the team to first in the GTE standings.

 ELMS (2018–present)

-In March 2018 Stevens joined the Panis-Barthez LMP2 Team for the 2018 European Le Mans Series and to compete in the 24 Hours of Le Mans.
+In March 2018, Stevens joined the Panis-Barthez LMP2 Team for the 2018 European Le Mans Series and to compete in the 24 Hours of Le Mans.